How To Insert Exponent In Google Sheets

 The POWER function in Google Sheets is your go-to tool for calculating exponents.
 This function takes two arguments: the base number and the exponent.

-Here’s the general syntax: (See Also: How To Filter In Google Sheet)
+Here’s the general syntax: (See Also: How To Get Day From Date In Google Sheets)

 `=POWER(base, exponent)`